xs-abzal/WM-Sales-Forecast/README.md

 ### Key Takeaways
+* Around 14% of the retail items generated 50% of the revenue.
-* Moving average of sales are date features are important
+* Moving average of sales are date features are important.
 * Scaled version of the model for the whole dataset(around 50mln rows) could be compute-intensive.